Garrett Cooper Player Props: Marlins vs. Phillies

 Garrett Cooper At The Plate

-- Cooper has had at least one RBI in 35.8% of his games this season (24 of 67), with two or more RBI 13 times (19.4%).
-He has also been responsible for three or more of his team's runs in five contests.
+- Cooper has driven home a run in 25 games this season (36.8%), including more than one RBI in 19.1% of his games and producing three or more of his team's runs on five occasions..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.